exposit/pythia-oracle/HELP.md

 "How Difficult is It?" returns a statement on how hard the task or feat is, along with a suggested modifier to the DC.

-"What's In This Room?" tells you basic room contents (monster, treasure, special, etc.).
-It's pretty rudimentary right now and will be expanded eventually.
-Note that the result is just what you see at first glance; a deeper inquiry might reveal more!
+"What's In This Room?" tells you basic room contents (monster, treasure, special, etc.) using a d6 distribution from early D&D. It's pretty rudimentary right now and takes the mystery out of things!

+My preference is to instead use "What is the Room Like?" combined with "What's So Special?" and let the oracle determine which of the room contents are "special" and which are just set dressing -- and if there's a monster in the room!

 __"What's So Special?"__

-I tried to stay away from "gonzo" but results may still need to be interpreted for your surroundings.
+I tried to stay away from "gonzo" but results will still need to be interpreted for your surroundings.
+If something doesn't fit, discard it.
+Or maybe it's a toy version!

 "First Impression" rolls up a random number of special features that represent the things you can immediately see on first glance.